2021 Tenere 700: 3 year Review

 The oem muffler is a baffled multi-chamber design with internal spark arrestor that actually flows reasonably well, but is heavy, fugly & epa tuned for sanitized loudness & sound quality that has spawned a healthy aftermarket of low & high mount designs using the oem exhaust hanger & designs that completely relocate the mid-pipe & muffler higher & tucked in close to the frame & body panels.
 The catalytic converter, which is integrated into the oem header (under the engine on Euro 4 bikes 2019-2022/23 depending on market & in front of the motor on Euro 5 2023/24+ bikes depending on market), is the most restrictive exhaust component & generates very high temperatures, so some opt to replace the header with a cat free design.
 Note that most decat headers are not homologated & sold only for off-road/race use.
 See my exhaust blog post here & MIVV Dakar post here

-If seeking the most refined fueling & power delivery, cooler running & healthier motor an ecu flash tuned for your particular set-up provides the greatest benefit, whereby the majority of the improvement will be in the low/mid range and part-throttle vs large gains at WOT.
-An alternative is 'piggyback' plug-n-play fuel controllers, but are limited in capability compared to flashes + may cost more & the most basic dongles that substitute the oem temperature sensor's signal with one that tricks the ecu into thinking the ambient temperature is lower than actual resulting in richer fuel delivery.
-A tech article explaining the differences between an ecu flash & 'piggyback' controllers can be viewed here.
+If seeking the most refined fueling & power delivery, cooler running & healthier motor an ECU flash tuned for your particular set-up provides the greatest benefit, whereby the majority of the improvement will be in the low/mid range, at part-throttle & at WOT.
+An alternative is 'piggyback' plug-n-play fuel controllers, but are limited in capability compared to flashes + may cost more & the most basic dongles that substitute oem sensor signals with ones that tricks the ECU into thinking the ambient temperature/pressure is lower than actual resulting in richer fuel mixtures.
+A tech article explaining the differences between an ECU flash & 'piggyback' controllers can be viewed here.
 The T7 does not have throttle restrictions like many throttle by wire bikes.

-Most ecu flashes are tuned for 91 RON premium fuel ((but can be tuned for any octane fuel within the constraints of the motor & associated components design/operational parameters), adjust fuel, ignition & throttle by wire maps (including IAP vs RPM and TPS v RPM tables), deceleration cut-off & back pressure, lower radiator fan on/off temperature settings & a few other parameters depending on the bike.
-Not all ecu flash tunes or tuners are the same despite many using the same software, so do your due diligence, see this link for a very comprehensive video on this topic by 2WheelDynoWorks (Seattle, USA) who are extremely experienced tuners, particularly with the CP2 motor...they have also posted lots of good info in the Vendor section on the Yamaha Tenere 700 Forum here.
+Most ECU flashes are tuned for ~91 (R+M)/2 premium fuel ((but can be tuned for any octane fuel within the constraints of the motor & associated components design/operational parameters), adjust fuel, ignition & throttle by wire maps (including IAP vs RPM and TPS v RPM tables), deceleration cut-off & back pressure, lower radiator fan on/off temperature settings & a few other parameters depending on the bike.
+Not all ECU flash tunes or tuners are the same despite many using the same software, so do your due diligence, see this link for a very comprehensive video on this topic by 2WheelDynoWorks (near Seattle, USA) who are extremely experienced tuners, particularly with the CP2 motor...see this link for the results of my ECU flash...they have also posted lots of good info in the Vendor section on the Yamaha Tenere 700 Forum here

 Final Thoughts